MarillaHulls/portfolio/README.md

 **Working with pandas DataFrames**

 Here's an example of some code I wrote to edit the values in a pandas DataFrame in order to [perform a chi-squared test of independence](chisquare.md) when the expected counts assumption was violated.
-The dataset used was downloaded from Kaggle [here](https://www.kaggle.com/datasets/shariful07/student-mental-health).
+The dataset used was downloaded from [Kaggle](https://www.kaggle.com/datasets/shariful07/student-mental-health).

 **Other**